Barefoot: Romani

+Spain

+In Spain, driving barefoot or with flip-flops is not illegal, but drivers found to be impaired in their freedom of movement or control of the vehicle by lack of proper footwear may be fined up to €200.

 South Africa

-In South Africa barefoot walking in public is part of the predominantly white Afrikaans-speaking culture, although English speaking people also often walk barefoot in public, especially in the summer months and in cities such as Cape Town.
+In South Africa, barefoot walking in public is part of the predominantly white Afrikaans-speaking culture, although English speaking people also often walk barefoot in public, especially in the summer months and in cities such as Cape Town.
 The National Guidelines on School Uniform list shoes as an optional item while the Draft Guidelines state "Pupils, especially in lower grades, should also be permitted to attend without shoes in hot weather".
 Most children attend school barefoot.
 In many schools, the dress codes either encourage children to attend school barefoot or prefer children to attend school barefoot, especially in the summer months.

 Some South African schools have sport uniforms where bare feet are compulsory, such as primary school rugby.
 Another sport where bare feet for kids are compulsory is "tou trek" or tug of war, sometimes school play and sports days barefeet are compulsory.
 Being barefoot in public is generally tolerated.
 In South African shopping malls, stores, and events, it is not an uncommon sight to see barefoot adults and children.

 United States

 In some parts of the United States, taboos against barefoot walking are strong.
 Youngstown, Ohio, actually had an ordinance prohibiting barefooting until it was struck down as unconstitutional.
-However, in the early 18th to 20th century, many children in rural areas of America often went barefoot due to poverty.
-Many stores, restaurants, and other public venues in the United States employ dress codes prohibiting bare feet.
+However, in the 18th to the early 20th centuries, many children in rural areas of America often went barefoot due to poverty.

-Slave codes

-It has been a standard feature for common citizens in civil societies to wear shoes ever since ancient times.
-On the contrary slave codes often included that slaves had to remain barefoot as a matter of principle.
-For example, the Cape Town slave code stated that "Slaves must go barefoot and must carry passes".
-This was the case in the majority of states that abolished slavery later in history, as most images from the respective historical period suggest that slaves were barefoot.
-To quote Brother Riemer (1779): "[the slaves] are, even in their most beautiful suit, obliged to go barefoot.
-Slaves were forbidden to wear shoes.
-This was a prime mark of distinction between the free and the bonded and no exceptions were permitted."